tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 3. There's no hierarchy to the list.
 Each question is just as important as the others, which means the trivial questions dilute focus from the more important questions.

-4. The laundry list of questions, spanning everything from trivial to important, are not longer questions that are "frequently asked."
+4. The laundry list of questions, spanning everything from trivial to important, are no longer questions that are "frequently asked."
 They're just a long string of miscellaneous questions.
 No one wants to title it "Miscellaneous questions" or "Random questions" or "A bunch of questions in an endless list," but that's what it is.

 5. These questions rarely originate from actual users.
 They're often safe, sanitized, and positive questions imagined by the product team.
 As such, they're not really "questions" either.
 The product team  just uses a question-like format to give the impression of answering user's questions.
+In this light, since the questions are neither "frequent" or actually "asked" by users, the topic is an outright falsehood from the start.

 ## FAQ is an easy writing model

-The FAQ format will probably never go away because the approach provides a sort of template that teams can use to fill in.
+The FAQ format will probably never go away because the approach provides an easy template that teams can use to fill in.
 Think of the FAQ as a form with two fields &mdash; question, answer.
 Like this:

 ```
 - question: